elephantmfa/docs/filtering/spamassassin.md

 ### ElephantMFA Configuration

 The configuration for integrating SpamAssassin with Elephant resides in `config/scanners.php`.

-- `socket`: The socket is the connection to SpamD.
+- `socket` [string]: The socket is the connection to SpamD.
 It *must* be prefixed with `ipv4://`, `ipv6://` or `unix://` depending on the kind of socket that SpamD is listening on.
   - `ipv4://`: Must be formatted as `ipv4://IP:port` format.
 See the example below.
   - `ipv6://`: Must be formatted as `ipv6://[IP]:port` format.
   - `unix://`: Must be formatted as `unix:///path/to/spamd.sock` format.
-- `max_size`: The total bytes sent to SpamAssassin.
+- `max_size` [int]: The total bytes sent to SpamAssassin.
 If the mail is larger, then only the first part of the mail, up to the size listed will be sent.
   Set to 0 for the entire mail, regardless of size to be sent.
-- `timeout`: The maximum amount of time to wait for SpamAssassin to return a response.
+- `timeout` [int]: The maximum amount of time to wait for SpamAssassin to return a response.
-- `spamd`: The configuration for Elephant to manage the SpamD process.
+- `spamd` [array]: The configuration for Elephant to manage the SpamD process.
-  - `manage`: If enabled, Elephant will start and stop SpamD along side it.
+  - `manage` [bool]: If enabled, Elephant will start and stop SpamD along side it.
 Additionally log output from SpamD will be fed directly into Elephant's logs.
-  - `parameters`: An array of all of the parameters to pass into the SpamD process.
+  - `parameters` [array[string]]: An array of all of the parameters to pass into the SpamD process.

 See the example below:
 ```php